pgorod/pgorod.github.io/_pages/PowerReplacerTechnical.md

 ### Requirements

 * SuiteCRM version 7.12.x, using the SuiteP Theme
+* (if you're still with SuiteCRM 7.11.x, ask me for a possible partial compatibility)
 * PHP version - minimum 7.3
 * SuiteCRM 8.x support coming soon!

+### Documentation

+To learn how to use Templates, and details on the language options available, check out the [Templates Documentation](/templates-documentation)

 ### Current scope of features